phalcon/documentation/docs/application-micro.md

 !!! warning "NOTE"

-    You can attach as many middleware classes as you want in each of the above events.
-They will be executed sequentially when the relevant event fires.
+    Multiple middleware classes can be attached to each of the above events, and they will be executed sequentially when the relevant event fires.

-**before**
+`before` Event

-This event is perfect for stopping the execution of the application if certain criteria are not met.
-In the example below, we check if the user has been authenticated and stop execution with the necessary redirect.
+This event is ideal for halting the execution of the application if certain criteria are not met.
+In the following example, we check if the user is authenticated and halt execution with the necessary redirect.

 ```php
 <?php